dbafromthecold/SqlServerChaosEngineering/PITCHME_BKUP.md

 Which failure has the highest likelihood?<br>
 Which failure has the highest impact?<br>
 What will you gain from testing that failure?<br>
-Is there anything else that can be tested?
+Is there anything else that can be tested?<br>

+---

+# Applying to SQL Server

+---

+### Before you go any further!

+@ul
+- Check your backups!<br>
+- What is your restore strategy?<br>
+- Disaster Recovery
+@ulend

 ---